GULibrarySandbox/intro-text-mining-analysis-2022/content/6-prepare Audio Visual data.md

 ## Transcription

 ### Services for sensitive data
-- Griffith provides a [Speech to text service](https://www.griffith.edu.au/eresearch-services/speech-to-text) to reserachers.
+- Griffith [Speech to text service](https://www.griffith.edu.au/eresearch-services/speech-to-text) to reserachers.
 The service uses the Microsoft Azure tools to transcribe the data and has associated costs.
 It is suitable for use with sensitive data.
 - [Alveo](https://www.alveo.edu.au/) : [transcription tool](https://www.alveo.edu.au/2018/04/11/alveo-transcription-tool/) is available to researchers in Australia.
 This tool was used extensively in the [SLNSW Amplify project](https://www.sl.nsw.gov.au/public-library-services/amplify-audio-transcription-tool).
 Requires an account.

 ### Services for public data